Five Great Trees for Feeding Honeybees

-This being the situation, it makes sense to do all you can to give honeybees a helping hand.
-Providing your local honeybees with a ready food source makes their lives and maybe your own at some point down the line.
+With everything going on, it makes sense to do all you can to give honeybees a helping hand.
+Providing your local honeybees with a ready food source makes their lives better, as well as your landscaping a more welcoming place.

 While honeybees may feed on the nectar of several different plant and tree species, the following six trees represent some of their favorites.
 As always, be sure to consider the climate and soil chemistry of your geographic area before selecting a specific species, and plant all trees in suitably large spaces to give them the best chance to thrive.